 I tinted pastel colors in clear nail polish and painted them.
 They were beautiful.

 You can also use clear nail polish.
 Works just like varnish.
-I use it on all my small projects.
-Use the attached brush but a small paintbrush works better.

 If you're just displaying them, not using them in a craft, try a little glycerin.
 Put a dab on your fingers and rub it all over the shells.
 Be sure they aren't left sitting on untreated wood.